Managing Relationship Obsessive-Compulsive Disorder (ROCD) Symptoms

 Initially, relationship OCD symptoms might seem like simple insecurity in a relationship or common relationship doubts that will dissipate with time and effort.
 However, ROCD can turn into extreme beliefs about relationships, such as “the thought of living life without a partner scares me,” that may worsen with the deepening of a relationship, and it can serve as a form of unconscious sabotage within an otherwise healthy partnership.
 Relationship OCD often requires treatment to alleviate the symptoms and habits associated with it.

 Although it may not be as well known as OCD in general, ROCD is not uncommon.
-Individuals with ROCD can experience common compulsions, such as:
+Individuals with ROCD can experience common obsessive thoughts.

 • Suspicions that they’re not with the “right person”